davecraige/The-Studio/README.md

 # The-Studio
-The Studio is a Product design and growth studio.
+We are building a creative studio.

 We are specifically building a studio that focuses on :
 * Building great things